UK Fossils – Fossil collecting guides and advice, fossil hunting locations.

 West Runton - This is the location of the famous ‘West Runton Elephant’ find.
 From the West Runton Fresh Water Bed, mammal and fish remains are common, along with freshwater shells.
 On the foreshore, during scouring tides, the chalk yields echinoids and sponges.
 Pleistocene, Cretaceous, Cliffs and Foreshore, Rating: ♦♦♦♦♦

 Watchet - Watchet is rich in reptile remains and ammonites are also common.
-There are some spectacular faults that can be seen and fossil casts of giant ammonites on the foreshore.
-This is a must-visit location for anyone in the area in to fossils.
+There are also some spectacular faults, which can be seen along with fossil casts of giant ammonites on the foreshore.
+This is a must-visit location for anyone in the area who is into fossils.
 Jurassic, Cliffs and Foreshore, Rating: ♦♦♦♦♦